Study Abroad in Italy: Your Ultimate Guide

 Italy’s cultural and political center in Rome.
 Rome is not simply the nation’s capital; the neighboring Vatican City is as fascinating and steeped in history.
 There are numerous options for students who want to study more about the Renaissance and how religion still influences Italian society today.
 Rome serves as a live history lesson for students studying abroad in Italy because there are old sites and ruins coexisting peacefully with more contemporary buildings.

 Want to spend the weekend somewhere else?
-Rome’s convenient location makes weekend getaways and day visits to the beach, a hot spring, or a wine tasting in Tuscany simple.
-In order to let students experience incredible locations like Pompeii, Florence, and the Amalfi Coast on a budget, several study abroad companies in Italy include excursions in programme prices.
+Rome’s convenient location makes weekend getaways and day visits to the beach, a hot spring, In order to let students experience incredible locations like Pompeii, Florence, and the Amalfi Coast on a budget, several study abroad companies in Italy include excursions in programme prices.

 Eat More Pizza